 The list of "small shopping" in Wellesley is big.
 Several small businesses rely on the holiday season to sustain their brick and mortar existences.
 In this down economy, if residents shop small, it will be huge.
 In addition to the effort to support small business, this year, shoppers will get a break when they try to park along Central Street in and near Wellesley Square.
-The Board of Selectmen has agreed that parking meter fees will be waived for the two weeks leading up to Christmas, as well as the week after Christmas.
+The Board of Selectmen has agreed that for the two weeks leading up to Christmas, as well as the week after Christmas.
 Parking meters will carry special holiday stickers reminding drivers that parking is complimentary, so watch for those in December.

 Local Small Business in Wellesley to support on "Small Business Saturday" include: